DKW RT 125: Postwar German production: DKW and MZ

 After the Second World War, DKW's factories in Zschopau were in the Soviet occupation zone.
 As such, they were under the control of the Soviet Union until they were handed over to the government of East Germany.
 The factory continued production of the RT 125 under the MZ (Motorradwerk Zschopau) brand into the 1950s.

-Meanwhile, DKW had reorganized itself in Ingolstadt, where it began production of the RT 125W (for "West") in 1949.
-Variants of the RT 125W, usually with larger engines, were in production throughout the 1950s.
+Meanwhile, DKW had reorganized itself in Ingolstadt, where it began production of the RT 125 W (for "West") in 1949.
+Variants of the RT 125 W, usually with larger Engine displacements, were in production throughout the 1950s.